PTOYMatrix/ptoymatrix-testnet-client-members-only-/README.md

 ### getAllFiles

-This service is used to get all user files uploaded to PTOY Network (testnet).
+This service is used to get all user files uploaded to PTOYMatrix Network (testnet).

 > Parameters